Update: ‘Design’ section updated and ‘TopElectricSUV says’ section added.

 Audi’s last internal combustion engine will be the best we’ve ever built.

-Markus Duesmann, CEO, Audi (Berlin climate conference in June 2021)
+Markus Duesmann, former CEO, Audi (Berlin climate conference in June 2021)

 Audi could offer 3.0-liter turbocharged gasoline engines with mild-hybrid and plug-in hybrid technologies in the Q9.
 The company could target an EPA-est. electric range of around 40 miles from the plug-in hybrid variant.
 A 4.0-liter twin-turbo V8 gasoline engine with plug-in hybrid technology is also likely to be a part of the powertrain line-up of the Q9.
 It could be related to the Lamborghini Urus Evo’s plug-in hybrid system, which as per a CAR report dated March 4, 2021, will consist of a Porsche-developed engine internally called ‘LK5.’